 Author: Mel Thompson

 We all know what “Science” is.
 But, what does it mean to say that something is “scientific”?.
 Astronomy is science.
 What about Astrology?.
-Main stream medicine is science.
+Mainstream medicine is science.
 What about faith healing?
 Or energy meridian tapping?.
 What does the label “scientifically proven” mean to us?.
 How do we verify the claims of science and the theories proposed by scientists?.
-If these questions pops up in your mind when you look at the title, then you must read this book.
+If these questions pop up in your mind when you look at the title, then you must read this book.

 This book examines the methods and arguments used in science to validate the scientific claims.
 It will help us to clarify or simplify the language used by science.
 It examines the logic by which theories are developed in Science.
 After reading this book, if someone tells you a new scientific logic or proposal, you can validate the idea by your self with various methods.
 How awesome is that?

 The chapter The history of science gives us the brief overview of science from medieval age till today’s digital world.
 It’s very interesting to see gradual progress science has made over the years and their contributors.

 Some of the key discussions in this book are …

 Scientism is the view that science is the only source of factual knowledge.

 Deductive argument starts with a general principle and deduces other things from it.
 Ex., if we assume that all heavenly bodies must be perfect spheres, then a logical deduction is that there cannot be any mountains on the moon.